sodalabsio/sxsf/writing-resources/prompt-01June2025.md

 Attached are story summaries for SXSF (Science X Sci-Fi)(https://sodalabsio.github.io/sxsf/).
 The byline of the site is "Weekly AI-generated Sci-Fi stories by researchers at Monash University inspired by the latest scientific breakthroughs.
 Where imagination meets real science."

 Review the summaries and come up with [
     some directions for new science areas that have not been covered yet for this week's research.
+Conduct a web search of recent scientific breakthroughs to motivate and ground your ideas.
 ],
 [
-    with three possible story ideas based around the attached summary research article, with science article: [[Bulk–spatiotemporal vortex correspondence in gyromagnetic zero-index media (https://www.nature.com/articles/s41586-025-08948-6) . ]]
+    three possible story ideas based around the attached summary research article, with science article: {article link, title, etc.}  Do more research if you need to.
+]
 It is essential that your story ideas break new ground/territory and put an emphasis on novelty and creativity.
-]

 # PHASE 2 (continuation): ideation, research and story outline